deezbills vs Quicken Simplifi

 Ready for the answer instead?

-Credit where due: for people who want automatic bank feeds, a clear Spending Plan, and net worth in one place at the lowest serious price, Simplifi is hard to argue with.
-Reviewers call it the best value among paid budgeting apps for a reason, at roughly half the cost of the big names.
+Credit where due: for people who want automatic bank feeds, a clear Spending Plan, and net worth in one place for a low annual price, Simplifi is hard to argue with.
+Reviewers call it the best value among paid money apps for a reason, at roughly half the cost of the big names.

 Price is what a dashboard costs.
 Attention is what it asks for.

-Simplifi is the cheapest good view of your money.
+Simplifi is an affordable, capable view of your money.
 The reading and deciding is still yours.

 deezbills is priced like a product that does more of the work, because it does.
-You answer a few plain questions about your life and it builds your financial blueprint itself: budgets that pace themselves, goals with real dates, paychecks mapped from your actual Canadian take-home pay.
-The dashboard layer disappears into one number: what is safe to spend today, while you stay on track for the future you are working toward.
+You answer a few plain questions about your life and it builds your financial blueprint itself: budgets that pace themselves, goals with real dates, debt and bills accounted for, paychecks mapped from your actual Canadian take-home pay, and tradeoffs modeled before you commit.
+All of it comes down to one number: what is safe to spend today, while you stay on track for the future you are working toward.

-The Spending Plan idea is right: money left after obligations is the number that matters. deezbills just refuses to make you the analyst.
+The Spending Plan idea is right: money left after obligations is the number that matters. deezbills turns that idea into an operating plan instead of making you the analyst.
 Ask the question you actually have, and the plan answers with the tradeoffs already weighed:

 A Fred moment